JingyZhu/fable/db_format.md

     "url": "string",
     "updating": "boolean, false means no / unknown (1 snapshot, similar, etc... )" ,
     "tss": [],
     "detail": "updating True: HLD, not similar, no contents.
-False: 1 snapshot, no content, similar, no html" }
+False: 1 snapshot, no content, similar, no html", "(simiarity)": "float (only if similar/not similar)",
+    "(recordts)": []
+}
 ```